asr4memory/asr-dataset-creator/README.md

     ```sh
     python asr-dataset-merger.py
     ```
 6. Convert dataset to HDF5 format.
-Audio and transcript will be pre-processed with the Whisper feature extractor and tokenizer to be fit for model training.
+Audio and transcript will be pre-processed with the Whisper feature extractor and tokenizer to be fit for model training (under contruction)
     ```sh
     python hdf5-converter.py
     ```